weisluke/microlensing/README.md

 This repository contains source code for

 1. generating microlensing magnification maps,
-2. locating microlensing critical curves and caustics, and
+2. locating microlensing critical curves and caustics,
-3. determining the number of microlensing caustic crossings,
+3. determining the number of microlensing caustic crossings, and

-all on GPUs.
+4. locating the positions of microimages,

+on GPUs (1-3) and CPUs (4).

 ## Methods
 We utilize Inverse Polygon Mapping (IPM, Mediavilla et al. [2006](https://ui.adsabs.harvard.edu/abs/2006ApJ...653..942M/abstract), [2011](https://ui.adsabs.harvard.edu/abs/2011ApJ...741...42M/abstract)), combined with the Fast Multipole Method (FMM, Greengard and Rokhlin [1987](https://ui.adsabs.harvard.edu/abs/1987JCoPh..73..325G/abstract)) as suggested and used by Jiménez-Vicente and Mediavilla ([2022](https://ui.adsabs.harvard.edu/abs/2022ApJ...941...80J/abstract)) for CPUs, in order to generate magnification maps.
 Calculations for allocating the areas of the IPM cells among the pixels to which they map use the Sutherland-Hodgman ([1974](https://doi.org/10.1145/360767.360802)) algorithm.